bindubc/ClearViewSystem/ADR/ADR_001-User Management with Identity Service.md

-# User Management with Identity Service
+# User Management, Identity Service with OIDC

 ## Context
-The application should provide a mechanism for users, to register with  ClearView system.
-The system is intended to attract diverse talent from underrepresented demographics, thus making user information confidential to the ClearView system only.
+The application should provide a mechanism for users to register with the ClearView system, supporting both employers and the job seekers.
+All user information must be kept confidential, encrypted for data anonymization, and accessible exclusively to the ClearView system.

 ## Status
 Proposed